ctessum/uiuc_website/content/project/senmap_2022/index.md

 information to participate fully in decision-processes and advance equitable solutions.

 With support from the NASA Applied Sciences program, our team will use satellite data and satellite-derived data products to correct these issues.
-In doing so, we will create a new platform that combines the causal nature of the [InMAP](https://inmap.run) with the accuracy of NASA satellite observations—Satellite-enabled InMAP (SenMAP).
+In doing so, we will create a new platform that combines the causal nature of the [InMAP](https://inmap.run) air quality model with the accuracy of NASA satellite observations—Satellite-enabled InMAP (SenMAP).

 We will use the new SenMAP platform to develop, test, and demonstrate sustained use of